orujovshah/migrate-to-spotify/README.md

 - Spotify may not have all songs (regional restrictions, unavailable tracks)
 - Title parsing depends on consistent YouTube title formatting
 - Deleted or private YouTube videos are skipped
-- First-time use requires ~420MB download for the semantic matching model (one-time)
+- First-time use requires model download (60MB-420MB depending on selected model, one-time)
-- Model requires ~500MB RAM when loaded (CPU version)
+- Model requires RAM when loaded (60MB-500MB depending on selected model, CPU version)
+- String-only mode has no download but lower accuracy than semantic models

 </details>